Driving above 12,000 feet in Rocky Mountain National Park

 I was slightly nervous during the hike because of all the caverns and caves created by giant rocks.
 Mountain lions could easily be living in there.

 I have little to no fear of bears.
 But mountain lions terrify me.
-There’s no mountain lion repellant spray.
+There’s no mountain lion repellent spray.
 Mountains lions sometimes attack rather than moving away from people.
 And I vividly remember an episode of “I Survived” that documented a mountain lion attack on an elderly couple in this very park.
 Fortunately, this hike for me was lion-free.

 The sunny, summer views were worth it.